-Figures 6-1-6-6 show the results at different stages of one complete run of the system where the head was initially positioned so that the target object was present in the image taken by the left eye and absent in the image taken by the right eye.
-The head initially takes a pair of coarse resolution images.
+Figures 6.1-6.6 show the results at different stages of one complete run of the system where the head was initially positioned so that the target object was present in the image taken by the left eye and absent in the image taken by the right eye.
+The head initially takes a pair of coarse gray-level images.
 The images are processed to find edges and approximate the edges by line segments.
 The color filter is applied and only those line segments that fall in regions that have color properties similar to the color properties of the target object are retained.
 The results of applying the simple color filter are not perfect but they are useful in guiding the stereo match by reducing the number of correspondences that have to be tried by the stereo algorithm.
 The stereo matching is done on the segments retained after applying the color filter and the head is turned so as to center the focal edge resulting from the stereo match in the left image.
-The head takes two more images and extracts the 256 256 array about the focal match to obtain the images shown in figure 6-5.
-The segments are extracted from these images and the stereo match is done in a narrow disparity range about the disparity of the focal match (fixation disparity).
-The resulting set of segments shown in figure 6-6(a) are those that are likely to contain the target object.
-The selected segments are fed into an alignment-based recognizer and the results of the alignment are shown in figure 6-6(b).
-The poor results of the alignment indicate that the selected set of segments did not belong to the target object.
+The head takes two more images and extracts the 256 256 array from the center of the images to obtain the images shown in fig 6.5.
+The segments are extracted from these images and the stereo match is done in a narrow disparity range about the center.
+The resulting set of segments shown in fig 6.6(a) are those that are likely to contain the target object.
+The selected segments are fed into an alignment-based recognizer and the results of the alignment are shown in fig 6.6(b).
+The results of the alignment gave a score of 0.45 implying that the selected set of segments did not belong to the target object.
 The head moves a little and repeats the scanning process.
-Figures 6-7-6-12 show the results of the run after the head has moved.
+Figures 6.7-6.12 show the results of the run after the head has moved.
 The target plane is visible in both the left and right images.
-Figure 6-9 shows the segments after the color filter has been applied.
-Figure6-10 shows the images taken after the head has moved to center the matched focal edge resulting from running the stereo algorithm.
-Figure 6-11(a) shows the set of segments likely to contain the target object after the second stereo match is done on a narrow disparity band around the center of the images shown in figure 6-10.
-These segments are fed into the recognition engine and figure 6-12(b) shows the results of aligning the transformed model and the selected segments.
-The good alignment implies that the selected segments came from the target object.
+Figure 6.9 shows the segments after the color filter has been applied.
+Figure 6.10 shows the images taken after the head has moved to center the matched focal edge resulting from running the stereo algorithm.
+Figure 6.11(a) shows the set of segments likely to contain the target object after the second stereo match is done on a narrow disparity band around the center of the images shown in figure 6.10.
+These segments are fed into the recognition engine and figure 6.12(b) shows the results of aligning the transformed model and the selected segments.
+The alignment score of 0.9 implies that the selected segments came from the target object.
 The system stops scanning the room further since the object has been found.